lomorage/homepage/content/installation-pi.md

 If your username is not "pi", you need to change "User=pi" in "/lib/systemd/system/lomod.service", and use your username.

+**Make sure the user has the r/w permission for the "mount-dir" set above**

 ### 4. Run

 Restart Lomorage service: